TrafficMCTS: A Closed-Loop Traffic Flow Generation Framework with Group-Based Monte Carlo Tree Search

 In this paper, we propose a grouping algorithm based on interaction analysis, aiming to group vehicles that are likely to interact with each other into the same group whenever possible.
-This approach takes into account the vehicles' intentions mentioned in Table \ref{tab:intentions}, allowing for a more refined assessment of the possibility of interaction between vehicles.
-The grouping method based on the interaction judgment goes beyond the highway scenario and offers a more reasonable solution.
+This approach takes into account the vehicles' intentions mentioned in Table \ref{tab:intentions}, allowing for a more refined judgment of interaction between vehicles.
+The grouping method based on the interaction judgment goes beyond the highway scenario and offers a more interpretable solution.
 By utilizing the driving intentions derived from the routing information, the interaction between vehicles can be detected more accurately.
 We discuss the possibility of interaction between two vehicles $V_i$ and $V_j$ in the next several time steps.
 In some cases, they may not interact with each other, because they are far from each other or their actions taken based on their driving intentions will exert little influence on each other.
 These cases are summarized and listed in Fig. \ref{fig:no_inter}.
 Especially, the Merge Zone is defined as the section of the ramp and its nearest lane on the main road, extending a distance of $l$ ahead of the merge point.
 To avoid the potential collision in the next $k$ time steps, vehicles $V_i$ and $V_j$ should maintain the safety distance $s_d$, which is defined by